smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ---

-Listing B compares some code to instantiate struct S (shown in Listing A) without RVO and with RVO.
-The code is the same in both scenarios, but the result is different: Without RVO, two instances of S are created and destroyed, whereas with RVO, only one object is created and destroyed.
+Listing B shows some code to return an instance of struct S (from Listing A) and the results without RVO and with RVO: Without RVO, two instances of S are created and destroyed, whereas with RVO, only one object is created and destroyed.
 The comments in code show the location and sequence of creation and destruction in both cases.

 ---

+{% include bookmark.html id="Listing B" %}

 ##### Listing B: return object value without RVO and with RVO ([run this code](https://godbolt.org/z/_dCFgN))